EngrMA/Rock-Paper-Scissors-game/README.md

 # Rock Paper Scissor Game

 ## Description
 This Python program allows you to play Rock Paper Scissors against the computer.
-The game keeps track of scores and displays the results of each round.
+The game displays the results of each round.

 ## Project Structure
 ```